 What about the non-admitted market?

+What about the non-admitted market?
 Except for New Jersey, states do not typically create a guaranty fund association for policies written in the Excess and Surplus Lines market.
-As a result, if a non-admitted carrier becomes insolvent, there is no guaranty fund to protect the insured in the event of a loss.
+As a result, if a non-admitted becomes insolvent, there is no guaranty fund to protect the insured in the event of a loss.

-Since there is no guaranty fund protection for policies written through the non-admitted market, each policy and evidence of insurance requires a Guaranty Fund Disclosure statement advising the insured that the insurance coverage is not covered under any guaranty fund association in the event a non-admitted carrier becomes insolvent.
+Since there is no guaranty fund protection for policies written through the non-admitted market, each policy and evidence of insurance requires a disclosure statement advising the insured that the insurance coverage is not covered under any guaranty fund association in the event a non-admitted carrier becomes insolvent.

 Navigating Compliance and Guaranty Fund Disclosures

-Each state has its own guaranty fund disclosures statement notice wording and requirements for disclosure, including font, size, type, and placement on the binder or policy.
+Keep in mind that each state has its own guaranty fund statement notice wording and requirements for disclosure, including font, size, type, and placement on the binder or policy.
 California and Virginia even have their own preprinted guaranty fund disclosure forms required to be placed on top of the binder and policy declaration page.

 California has two separate disclosure forms: The D-1 must be signed by the insured when an application is accepted.
 When the policy is issued, the D-2 must be attached to the policy declaration page before being released to the insured.
 [CA INS Code Div.
 1 Part 2 Chapter 6 .1764 and .1764.1].